rdntech14/CreateRESTfulService/README.md

 Run project as "Run on Server"

 **Test**

-User can send following Request, Postman can be used to send request
+Following Request can be sent (Postman as client can be used)

 	http://localhost:8080/CreateRESTFulService/employee/list — to get all employees list http://localhost:8080/CreateRESTFulService/employee/list/id — to get specific id from employee list